 A piece of jewelry that stands out due to its combination of resin and wood is a little more complex to make, but it is also possible for beginners.
 However, it requires some craftsmanship.

 For this technique, it is best to use a rectangular mold in which you first place the wood to be worked into.
 Then you fill the mold with Epoxy Resin.

-To give the piece of jewelry with wood the special look it is possible to use colored resin.
-In this way you will achieve a unique effect.
+To give the piece of jewelry with wood that special look you can also use colored resin.
+In this way, you will achieve a unique effect.

-After the complete hardening, the object is released from its form.
+After complete hardening, the object is released from its mold.
 It can now be sawn into shape and polished.
-For the finish the epoxy resin wood jewelry is also sanded, polished and optionally gets its finish by gloss varnish or a thin layer of epoxy resin.
+For the finish, the epoxy resin wood jewelry is also sanded, polished, and optionally gets its finish by gloss varnish or a thin layer of epoxy resin.